widepogcrazy/Botge/README.md

 - **ChatGPT Integration**: Interact with OpenAI's GPT models for generating responses.
 - **Translation**: Translate text to English using Google Cloud Translate. **Currently broken.**
 - **Transient Messages**: Send messages that auto-delete after a specified duration.
+- **Find the emoji**: Generates a x by x grid, where each grid element is a random non-animated server emoji and is in spoiler tag, with only a single occurence of the the specified emoji.
+- **Ping Me**: Pings you after the specified time, optionally with a message.
 - **Help**: Send a message on how to add the bot.

 ## Usage